os2ai/documentation/README.md

 It can be accessed at [https://os2ai.github.io/documentation/](https://os2ai.github.io/documentation/).

-All the technical documentation has is in english and the end-user documentation is in danish.
+All the technical documentation is in english and the end-user documentation is in danish.

 ## How to contribute